 As the other regional groups did not put up competitive slates, members were elected without a vote.
 These additional 17 countries are now members of the NGO Committee:

-African States: Algeria, Cameroon, Eritrea, Liberia and Mozambique.
+African States: Algeria, Cameroon, Eritrea, Liberia and Zimbabwe.

 Asia-Pacific States: Bahrain, China, India and Pakistan.

 Latin-American and Caribbean States: Chile, Costa Rica, Cuba and Nicaragua